exercism/csharp/exercises/practice/pangram/.approaches/performance/content.md

 # Performance

+In this approach, we'll find out how to most efficiently determine if a string is a Pangram in C#.

+The [approaches page][approaches] lists two idiomatic approaches to this exercise:

+1. [Using `All` with `Contains` on lowercased letters][approach-all-contains-tolower]
+2. [Using `All` with `Contains` having case-insensitive comparison][approach-all-contains-case-insensitive]

+For our performance investigation, we'll also include a third approach: [using a bit Field to keep track of used letters][approach-bitfield].

+## Benchmarks

+To benchmark the approaches, we wrote a small benchmark application using [BenchmarkDotNet library][benchmark-dotnet].

 Each approach was benchmarked individually.

 The first benchmarks were used to determine if there is a significant change between using the alpahbet inline, like so